BOOKING CONDITIONS FOR EARLY BOOKING 2018-19 (bookings made up to 31/7/2018)

 24. Privacy statement In order to process your booking Le Ski need to collect certain personal details from you.
 These will include the names and contact details of party members, credit/debit card or other payment details and special requirements such as those relating to any disability or medical condition which may affect the chosen holiday arrangements and any dietary restrictions which may disclose your religious beliefs.
 If we need any other personal details, we will tell you before we obtain them from you.
 We need to pass on your personal details to the companies and organisations who need to know them so that your holiday can be provided (e.g. your airline, other supplier, credit/debit card company, bank and insurer).
-We would also like to store and use your personal details for future marketing purposes (for example, sending you a brochure or details of a promotion, including by email).
-All details you give us in connection with your booking (including those relating to any disability or medical condition or your religious beliefs) will be kept but we will use only names and contact details for marketing purposes.
+We will also store and use your personal details for future marketing purposes (for example, sending you a brochure or details of a promotion, including by email) if you opt in.
+All details you give us in connection with your booking (including those relating to any disability or medical condition or your religious beliefs) will be kept and we will send email communications containing information and travel details as well as post travel questionnaires.
 Occasionally, we may share clients’ names and contact details with other companies or organisations who offer goods or services which we feel may interest you.
 We may need to disclose our customer database to a third party who acquires or attempts to acquire our company or our website service.
 If you do not want us to do any or all of these things, please let us know as soon as possible.
 Except where expressly permitted by the Data Protection Act, we will only deal with the personal details you give us as set out above unless you agree otherwise.
 We have appropriate security measures in place to protect this information.

 25. Arbitration If you have a dispute with us which you are unable to resolve you may call upon the low cost ABTOT Arbitration Scheme (details on request).
 Claims which exceed £1500 per person or £7500 per booking form or claims which apply prinicipally or exclusively in respect of (or as a result of) illness or personal injury are not admissable for settlement under the scheme.